Paulescu/ml-rest-api-caching/README.md

     ```
     $ make api-with-cache
     ```
     and resend the 100 requests.
-The response time for the first request is still high, but 100x faster for the the following requests.
+The response time for the first request is still high, but 100x faster for most of the the following requests.
+    ```
+    Time taken: 1029.59ms <-- new prediction
+    Time taken: 13.09ms <-- very fast
+    Time taken: 8.47ms <-- very fast
+    Time taken: 7.74ms <-- very fast
+    Time taken: 12.98ms <-- very fast
+    Time taken: 1020.92ms <-- new prediction
+    Time taken: 8.40ms <-- very fast
+    Time taken: 12.61ms <-- very fast
+    Time taken: 10.55ms <-- very fast
+    ```

+    In the code I am setting the cache expiry to `5 seconds`.
+    ```
+    # src/api.py
+    cache = PredictorCache(seconds_to_invalidate_prediction=5)
+    ```
+    This is a parameter that you can tune based on how fast your ML model predictions become obsolete.

 ## Wanna learn more real-world ML?